denistanjingyu/Image-Classification-Web-App-using-PyTorch-and-Streamlit/README.md

 A simple web demo with minimal framework using PyTorch and Streamlit to showcase an image classification model

 ## Steps to use the application
+- Clone the repository onto your own local machine
+- Open command prompt/terminal
+- Run pip install -r requirements.txt
+- Type ‘streamlit run steamlit_ui.py’ in the command prompt/terminal
+- A localhost address should automatically open in your web browser.
+If not, copy the local URL from the command prompt/terminal into your web browser.
+- Click 'Browse files' and upload an image file in jpg format
+- Now just wait for the results.
+5 predictions should be outputted from highest probability to lowest probability.

 ## Model Used
 ### ResNet-101